ardra1902/AI-Video-Highlighter/README.md

 ## Contributions

 Contributions are welcome!
 Please fork the repository and create a pull request with your feature additions or bug fixes.
-## License

-This project is licensed under the MIT License - see the [License](https://choosealicense.com/licenses/mit/) file for details
 ## Feedback